Mission & Vision

-Note: The St. John’s Medical Center fiscal year begins July 1 and goes through June 30.
+Note: This is the latest available data.
+The St. John’s Medical Center fiscal year begins July 1 and goes through June 30.

 St. John’s Medical Center was established in 1916 as part of St. John’s Episcopal Church.
 Although the hospital no longer has a direct affiliation with the church, it has retained the original name.
 In 1976, St. John’s became the Teton County Hospital District, and does business as St. John’s Medical Center, with a publicly elected Board of Trustees.
 In the year 2000, St. John’s Hospital changed its name to St. John’s Medical Center to reflect a growing array of services and our regional customer base.
 In early 2005, a major renovation and expansion of the medical center was completed.

-St. John’s Medical Center employs an average of 500 people.
-Nursing and technical specialties include: Medical/Surgical (PCU), Obstetrics, Intensive Care, Long Term Care (the “Living Center”), Skilled Nursing Care, Operating Room, Recovery Room, Outpatient Surgery, Emergency Room, Home-based Care Services and Hospice, Oncology and Chemotherapy, Laboratory, Radiology, Respiratory Care, Rehabilitation & Social Services.
+St. John’s Medical Center employs an average of over 650 people.
+Nursing and technical specialties include: Medical/Surgical (PCU), Obstetrics, Intensive Care, Long Term Care (the “Living Center”), Skilled Nursing Care, Operating Room, Recovery Room, Outpatient Surgery, Emergency Room, Home Care & Hospice, Cancer Care & Infusion Services, Laboratory, Radiology, Respiratory Care, Rehabilitation, and Social Services.

-Hospital staff help provide the following services: anesthesia services, audiology, blood bank, clinical psychology, community education, prenatal care, imaging services (including ultrasound, CT and MRI), emergency care, health promotion, home health care, intensive care, laboratory, long-term care, nuclear medicine, occupational therapy, outpatient surgery and services, physical therapy, respiratory care, speech therapy, and wellness programs.
+Hospital staff help provide the following services: anesthesia services, audiology, blood bank, community education, prenatal care, imaging services (including ultrasound, CT, and MRI), emergency care, home health care, intensive care, laboratory, long-term care, nuclear medicine, occupational therapy, outpatient surgery and services, physical therapy, respiratory care, speech therapy, and wellness programs.

 St. John’s Medical Staff is comprised of more than 150 providers.
-Medical Staff services include the following: Anesthesiology, cardiology, pediatric cardiology, telemedicine cardiology, cognitive health, dentistry, dermatology, emergency medicine, family practice, general practice, general and vascular surgery, hospitalists, internal medicine, neurology, obstetrics and gynecology, oncology/hematology, ophthalmology, oral surgery, orthopaedics, otolaryngology, pain management, pathology, pediatrics, perinatology, physiatry, plastic and reconstructive surgery, psychiatry – including child and adolescent, psychology, pulmonology and sleep medicine, telemedicine – neurology, radiology and urology.
+Medical Staff services include the following: anesthesiology, bariatric surgery, cardiology, pediatric cardiology, telemedicine cardiology, cognitive health, dentistry, dermatology, emergency medicine, family practice, general practice, general surgery, hospitalists, internal medicine, joint replacement, neurology, obstetrics and gynecology, oncology/hematology, ophthalmology, oral surgery, orthopaedics, otolaryngology, pain management, pathology, pediatrics, perinatology, plastic and reconstructive surgery, psychiatry (including child and adolescent), psychology, pulmonology and sleep medicine, spine services, telemedicine (neurology, oncology, wound care), radiology, and urology.

-The Allied Health Professional Staff includes certified practitioners such as physician assistants, surgical assistants, surgical technicians, advance nurse practitioners, nurse anesthetists, nurse midwives, social workers, family counselors, lactation specialists and an audiologist.
+The medical staff includes certified practitioners such as physician assistants, surgical assistants, surgical technicians, advance nurse practitioners, nurse anesthetists, nurse midwives, social workers, family counselors, lactation specialists, and an audiologist.

 St. John’s regularly upgrades its facilities and equipment, to continue to offer high quality care to Teton County and the surrounding area.
-In early 2004, we completed a renovation and expansion project that provided 8 new acute care beds in the Primary Care Unit, additional Chemotherapy treatment areas, Women’s Imaging Center, and significant expansion of the laboratory, outpatient surgery, and imaging services.
+In 2004, St. John's completed a renovation and expansion project that provided 8 new acute care beds in the Primary Care Unit, additional chemotherapy treatment areas, Women’s Imaging Center, and significant expansion of the laboratory, outpatient surgery, and imaging services.

-In the spring of 2005, we completed an expansion of our Intensive Care Unit and Emergency Department.
-New services include digital mammography.
+In the spring of 2005, expansion of Intensive Care Unit and Emergency Department was completed.